carlosolarte/RESPEG/README.md

 ### peg-parser-count.maude

-This theory is similar to the previous one with the only difference that the state of the parser includes the number of steps performed (including backtracks) before reaching the final state.
+This theory is similar to the previous one with the only difference that the state of the parser includes the number of steps performed before reaching the final state.

 ```
 $> maude peg-parser-count